How Much Is My Personal Injury Case Worth?

 Conclusion

 Determining case worth is not an exact science.
-But an experienced injury attorney can make a reasonable determination about value after gathering the appropriate information.
+However, an experienced injury attorney can make a reasonable determination about value after gathering the appropriate information.
 Be wary of any lawyer who tells you what your case is worth with little information.
 They are either telling you a big number hoping that will entice you to hire them, or they are placing your case in a box despite your unique circumstances.